study-pm/devops/src/docker_dockerfile/09/README.md

 - [Troubleshooting](#troubleshooting)
   - [Fix `permission denied` error](#fix-permission-denied-error)
   - [Fix `failed to read dockerfile` error](#fix-failed-to-read-dockerfile-error)

+## Overview
+The `ENV` instruction in Dockerfile sets the environment variable for your container when you start.
+The default value can be overridden by passing `--env <key>=<value>` when you start the container.

 ## Assignment
 - Writing a Dockerfile with `ENV` instruction